Wellington Athletics Coaching Built for Performance

 What is your coaching philosophy?

 AIM prioritises long-term athlete development—evidence-based training, technical excellence, intelligent load management, and athlete wellbeing.
-Our seasonal structure supports this, but the focus is building sustainable performance over time.
+Our seasonal structure supports this, but the focus is on building sustainable performance over time.

 Have additional questions?